Toggle: English / Spanish

 X-rays are a form of radiation that passes through the body to form an image on film.
 Structures that are dense (such as bone) will appear white.
 Air will be black, and other structures will be shades of gray.

 The test is done in a hospital radiology department or in the health care provider's office by an x-ray technologist.

 You will need to hold still as the x-ray is taken.
 You may be asked to change position, so more x-rays can be taken.

-Tell the health care provider if you are pregnant.
+Tell your provider if you are pregnant.
 Remove all jewelry from the area being imaged.

 In general, there is no discomfort.
-You may be slightly uncomfortable while the hand or foot is put in place for the x-ray.
+You may be slightly uncomfortable while the leg or arm is put in place for the x-ray.

 Abnormal results may be due to:

 - Bone conditions that get worse over time (degenerative)